 - Software ratings with the Software Manger, mintinstall, are based on feedback submitted by users to the website http://community.linuxmint.com.
 This website is part of the Linux Mint project and is not affiliated with Peppermint or Peppermint OS LLC, however we do encourage Peppermint users to submit feedback as we all benefit from this feedback.

 - There is an upstream bug with the default panel application, "lxpanel", that prevents the "Directory Menu" panel applet from functioning properly.
 This particular issue is unlikely to be fixed in the future as lxpanel development is presently halted in favor of LXQT development.

-- Peppermint Five is based on Ubuntu 14.04 and makes use of its package repositories.
-As a result, any bugs that affect Ubuntu 14.04 may potentially affect Peppermint Five.
+- Peppermint Six is based on the Ubuntu 14.04.2 point release and makes use of its package repositories.
+As a result, any bugs that affect Ubuntu 14.04.2 may potentially affect Peppermint Six.
 Please report bugs for Ubuntu's packages to the necessary bug trackers and please report bugs for Peppermint specific packages to Peppermint's bug tracker.

 - Keyboard shortcut support in the Peppermint Control Center is not 100% complete and there are still several bugs that need to be worked through.
 Technically it works, but some strange behavior may occur if you attempt to use certain key combinations.
 Updates to the control center will be issued to address this.
 Manual editing of the configuration files may be necessary in some instances.
 The configuration files are located at

 ~/.config/xfce4/xfconf/xfce-perchannel-xml/xfce4-keyboard-shortcuts.xmlshould you wish to edit them manually.

 - The Peppermint Control Center and the Ice application do not yet support languages other than US English.
 This will hopefully be addressed in the near future.